🎨

 Upfront billing

-This method involves the client paying the full amount before the agency starts work.
+This method involves the client paying the full amount before the start of digital marketing agency work.

 It's a blessing for cash flow and reduces the risk of non-payment.
 However, some clients – especially brand new ones – may be hesitant to pay everything upfront without seeing any results.